 Other PC Tech’s Trips And Tricks

 This blog post is a continuation of my article about PC technician’s trips and tricks or the negative tendencies of a repairman to take advantage of their client’s lack of knowhow on what needs to be done on his defective computer.
 Again, I want to make it clear that I do not insinuate that all PC technicians are doing these bad tricks to their customers.
 There are still those who honestly do their repairing jobs at the least cost to computer owners.
-My purpose in writing on this blog topic is to enlighten individual PC owners and i-café operators and let them know how unscrupulous computer repairmen do their trade outside of the ethical norm of any job or profession.
+My purpose in writing on this blog topic is to enlighten individual PC owners and i-café operators and let them know how unscrupulous computer repairmen do their trade outside of the ethical norm of any job or profession, learn more about them here.
 I want to cite what a commenter said in my previous blog that cheating is not unique to PC technicians only, it is also happening in other fields or professions.
 It is the lack of knowledge by unwilling victims that causes this ill to prevail.

 Aside from the negative tricks I described in my previous post about licensed software that some PC technicians do to their clients, here are some more trips that they do at your back: